Virima V6.0 will soon be available with an all-new look, enhanced discovery, mapping and vulnerability features and more. Stay tuned!

 Tracking and labeling assets’ locations and states through an asset register

 A good asset register tracks where each piece of equipment is located and what its state is.
-For example, it can show whether a computer has been decommissioned or if it’s still being used by an employee or department.
-The register also tracks software licenses, which are allocated to specific computers or user accounts.
+For example, it can indicate whether an employee or department still uses a computer or if it has been decommissioned.
+The register also tracks software licenses allocated to specific computers or user accounts.

 Tracking and managing software licenses

-Software licenses are typically managed by a centralized group within IT — such as the help desk or technology services group — because they affect all users in the organization.
-The goal is to ensure that every employee has access to only those programs he needs, while avoiding any over-allocation of licenses that would result in unnecessary costs.
+A centralized group within IT, like the help desk or technology services group, typically manages software licenses as they impact all users in the organization.
+The goal is to ensure that every employee has access to only those programs he needs while avoiding any over-allocation of licenses that would result in unnecessary costs.

 Managing end-user devices